Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Computational Workflows

 \subsection{Scale and System Agnostic Workflow Model}

-Figure \ref{fig:WorkflowModel} presents the generalized \ac{UML} workflow model to make our reasoning about testing workflow executions concrete and applicable to arbitrary workflow management systems.
+Figure \ref{fig:WorkflowModel} presents a generalized \ac{UML} workflow model.
+We intend for this model to make reasoning about testing workflow executions concrete and applicable to arbitrary workflow management systems.
+Introducing a universal representation makes discussing, understanding, and implementing subsequently described reproducibility tests easier.

 A \ac{UML} definition makes all modeled workflows well-defined software in their own right and permits native workflow implementation independent of using a workflow management system.
 Moreover, we separate logical and physical workflow components.
-This separation means we can reason and compare logical workflow designs irrespective of their eventual implementation in software as physical components.
-Moreover, several physical components can implement a single logical workflow component, as is the case in large-scale workflows.
-Finally, our model's requirement to alternate computing tasks and data artifacts ensures that a workflow description captures all interim and transient data artifacts.
-We note that this model applies only to conventional task-based workflow management systems.
+This separation captures the intuitive experience of designing or describing workflows as a separate entity before executing a workflow and allows for reasoning and comparison of logical workflow designs irrespective of their eventual implementation in software as physical components.
+Moreover, several physical components can, in principle, implement a single logical workflow component, as is the case in large-scale workflows.
+Finally, the model's requirement to alternate computing tasks and data artifacts ensures that a workflow description captures all interim and transient data artifacts.
+This lightweight model aims to flexibly model most existing workflow management system behaviors, capturing the difference between designing and executing workflows and between elements that compute and those that store data.
 While further model formalization, including ontologies for generalized scientific processes, allows accurate descriptions of data provenance \citep{celebi_towards_2020}, further formalization is beyond the scope of this research, whose focus lies on direct software implementation and testing of high-level reproducibility concerns.